jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 Yet, it is also one of the most complicated.
 There's nothing too intrinsically difficult here; it's just that there's tons of options, they are all evolving, and they can interfere with each other in weird ways.
-This guide is somewhat opinionated, and will only cover one Python installation in detail (miniconda).
+This guide is somewhat opinionated, and will only cover one Python installation in detail (miniforge).
 We will, however, try to describe the *principles* involved, so that you can diagnose issues with other Python installations, and understand when things go wrong.